The practice of violent and non-consensual marriage, known as ala kachuu, is said to have its roots in nomadic customs of Kyrgyz tribes.

 The same video with Russian subtitles is also available on the GLORI Foundation’s channel on YouTube through the following link:

-GLORI Foundation considers the ala kachuu as an unacceptable practice that involves the violent mistreatment and rape of women.
+Disclaimer: GLORI Foundation considers the ala kachuu as an unacceptable practice that involves the violent mistreatment and rape of women, and therefore is subject to criminal investigation.